 - When you hover over a count (the green number after a meta value) in the Navigate view and click Open Event Analysis in new tab, the Event Analysis view opens with the list of events for the selected drill point, and you can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.
 The list of events can be very large, and there is a chance that the event you selected is not visible in the current page of events.
 In this case, a message advises you to scroll down to view the event.

 - You can also access the Event Analysis view directly by going to INVESTIGATE > Event Analysis or going to INVESTIGATE if you have made the Event Analysis view your opening Investigate view.
 When you land on the Event Analysis view for the first time, you need to select a service to begin analysis.
-If this is not the first time you opened Event Analysis, the last used service is remembered until the localStorage is cleared.
+If this is not the first time you opened Event Analysis, the last used service is remembered the browser cache is cleared.

 When you open the Event Analysis view from one of the other Investigate views, the service and query from that view are in effect.
 You can change the service, select a time range, and enter a query if you want to refine the results before opening the Event Analysis view as described in Filter Results in the Event Analysis View.

-To access the Event Analysis view directly,
+To access the Event Analysis view directly:

 - Go to INVESTIGATE > Event Analysis.